 Many people with chlamydia in the throat have no symptoms.
 The only way to know for certain if you have this sexually transmitted infection in the throat is to get tested by a healthcare provider.
-Possible signs that you may have oral chlamydia include a sore throat that doesn’t go away, along with a low-grade fever; swollen lymph nodes; oral canker sores; or white spots in the back of the throat.
+Possible signs that you may have oral chlamydia include a sore throat and persistent throat discomfort, as well as fever.
+[1, 7]

 In some cases, one might confuse these chlamydia symptoms with strep throat or some other kind of throat infection.
-That's why testing for STDs is so important, so consult with your healthcare provider if you suspect you may have been infected with an oral sexually transmitted disease.
+That's why STI testing is so important, so consult with your healthcare provider if you suspect you may have been infected with an oral sexually transmitted disease.

 Chlamydia is known to infect the oropharynx, a part of the throat that's behind the mouth.
 So technically speaking, chlamydia can infect the throat instead of the mouth directly.
 However, chlamydia in women and men can be transmitted through the mouth of an infected partner during certain sexual activities like oral sex.

-Practice safe sex consistently—such as using condoms during sex, including oral sex—to help lower your odds of contracting STIs like chlamydia from a sex partner.
-Making sure you regularly test for STIs is also important, especially if you may have been involved with an infected person.
-Though it might not directly prevent you from getting oral chlamydia, routine STI testing can be a powerful way to detect a chlamydial infection early on—before it’s been passed on to others or seriously affected your health.
+Practice safe sex consistently—such as using condoms during sex, including oral sex—to help lower your odds of contracting STIs like chlamydia from a sexual partner.
+Making sure you regularly test for STIs is also important.
+Though it might not directly prevent you from getting oral chlamydia, routine STI testing can be a powerful way to detect a chlamydial infection early on—before it’s been passed on to others or seriously affects your health.
 Because untreated chlamydia increases one's risk of long-term health complications, be sure to speak with your healthcare provider as soon as possible if you think you might be infected or if you test positive.